Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators: Background

-\end{defprop} A central role in this paper is played by Fredholm pairs of projections. \begin{df} Whenever we refer to a Projection (in $H$) in this paper, we shall mean an orthogonal Projection onto a closed subspace (of $H$). \end{df} \begin{defprop} A pair $(Q,P)$ of projections in $H$ is called Fredholm (of index $k$), if the restricted operator
+\end{defprop} A central role in this paper is played by Fredholm pairs of projections. \begin{Definition} Whenever we refer to a projection (in $H$) in this paper, we shall mean an orthogonal projection onto a closed subspace (of $H$). \end{Definition} \begin{Definition} A pair $(P,Q)$ of projections in $H$ is called Fredholm (of index $k$), if the restricted operator

 is Fredholm (of index $k$).
-W will denote this restricted operator by $P_Q$. \end{defprop} As the adjoint of $Q_P$ is $P_Q$, interchanging the order of $P$ and $Q$ preserves Fredholmness and flips the sign of the index.
-For more background on Fredholm pairs, see \cite{ASS}.
+We will denote this restricted operator by $Q_P$. \end{Definition} For the source of this definition and further information on Fredholm pairs, we refer the reader to \cite{ASS}.
+The facts that we will need are the following (\cite[Theorem~3.4 and Proposition~3.1]{ASS} and \cite[Lemma~3.2]{LFP}). \begin{Proposition} Let $(P,Q)$ be a Fredholm pair of projections. \begin{enumerate}\itemsep=0pt \item[$(1)$] The pair $(Q,P)$ is Fredholm and $\ind(Q,P)=-\ind(P,Q)$. \item[$(2)$] For any unitary $U$, the pair $\bigl(UPU^{-1}, UQU^{-1}\bigr)$ is Fredholm with the same index as $(P,Q)$. \item[$(3)$] If $Q'$ is a projection and $Q'-Q$ is compact, then $(P,Q')$ is Fredholm and